So, how to fix gaps?

 fit the slivers for proper fitting.
 It may be necessary to cut some of the

 bottom point off in order to fit into the different width tapered gaps.
-Cutting the bottom allows the sliver to bend and not kink so it can be more easily inserted.
-(Photos 11 and 12)

 - After fitting, apply wood glue to only one side of the sliver and spread it uniformly.
 Don’t be overly generous with the glue; a thin coating will be sufficient.

 - Position the sliver in the gap and carefully tap it home.
 You can use a block of wood to tap with, but a larger bearing tends to bend the sliver and may break it.
 (Photo13)